mattinglyas/enee101-esp/README.md

 1. Clone the entire repository into a folder
 2. Open project using Platformio using any editor
+3. Build project
-3. Download any missing libraries using "pio lib install <>"
+4. Download any missing libraries using "pio lib install <>", replacing <> with the name of any library missing
-4. Go to config setup
+5. Go to config setup

 ### In Arduino IDE